You are here

-2. Multnomah, Yamhill, Washington, Clackamas & Columbia Counties - If you are low income and live in Multnomah, Yamhill, Washington, Clackamas or Columbia Counties, you can call the legal aid office for your county and, if you meet the income and asset guidelines, they will schedule you for an appointment to meet with a volunteer lawyer immediately after you attend one of the Bankruptcy Clinic classes described below.
+2. If you are low income and live in one of the counties listed below, you can call the legal aid office for your county.
+If you meet the income and asset guidelines, you will receive an appointment to meet with a volunteer lawyer.

-3. The Debtor-Creditor Section of the Oregon State Bar in cooperation with Legal Aid has a Bankruptcy Clinic.
-Anyone who is thinking about filing a consumer chapter 7 can come to the class but only those low income people who have separately made an appointment through the Legal aid office will receive individual help from their volunteer attorney after the class.
+3. The Debtor-Creditor Section of the Oregon State Bar, in cooperation with Legal Aid Services of Oregon, has a Bankruptcy Clinic.
+Anyone who is thinking about filing a consumer chapter 7 case can come to the class, but only those low income people who have separately made an appointment through the legal aid office will receive individual help from their volunteer attorney after the class.
 For further information on the Bankruptcy Clinic, click here.View Details»

 My ex-spouse has filed bankruptcy.
 He/she has listed me as a co-signer on a scheduled debt.
 What should I do?
 Does my divorce decree protect me?